SheffieldJournalism/multimedia-template/README.md

 [And more examples are here.](https://sheffieldjournalism.github.io/multimedia-template/examples.html)

+### Having problems or need help making something work?

+Use the **Issues** tab above to post any questions you have about problems or how to do things.

+---

 This template is in the style of a longform page.
 The longform style strips out web page furniture such as masthead, navigation, sidebar etc to focus on the content.

 Features of the template include: